 The decomposition is as follows: the strategy is formulated for the year, tactical objectives are set for a quarter.
 Tactical objectives should help achieve strategic ones.
 Next, the quarterly OKRs and the monthly OKRs are set.

 Achieving strategic objectives is like trekking in the mountains: to reach the highest peak, you have to reach a few smaller ones.
-Smaller peaks are OKRsIlya, strategy and product thinking mentor
+Smaller peaks are OKRsIliah, strategy and product thinking mentor

 Sprints and weekly planning are organized so that the team can achieve monthly OKRs.